AJAskey/FRED-Tools/README.md

 ## Status

- 07Dec2022 - Software is not stable in this new repository.
+ 08Dec2022 - Software is not stable in this new repository.
 It is good for viewing and test out on your local system.
 Expect issues for a while.
  I am working on it.

-I have found my code is mostly correct.
-But the FRED server needs some loving like a beautiful woman.
-She may be perfect but if you ask too much then she becomes upset.
+ New work flow in progress to reduce time on the FRED server.

+ 1. Download all release and series data (not date/value pairs).
+This takes about 5 minutes.
+ 2. Retrieve add data needed for updating date/value pairs from local info gathered in step 1.
+Current processing requires at least 3 hits to FRED server.
+New processing will require only one in this step.

 ---